clach04/whatabagacack/README.md

 Remotely similar to https://github.com/clach04/fake-shaarli-server make something looking like something else, a bridge/gateway/proxy.

-Aim to support a subset of the REST API used by:
+Aim to support a subset of the [Wallabag REST API](https://app.wallabag.it/api/doc/) used by:

   * https://github.com/artur-shaik/wallabag-client
       * `python -m pip install wallabag-client`